Universal signs for hearing loss

-Since the Americans with Disabilities Act (ADA) was enacted in 1990, life has become a lot more accessible for everyone–especially for the deaf and hearing impaired.
-The signs of compliance are everywhere, if you know what you’re looking for.
+Since the Americans with Disabilities Act (ADA) was enacted in 1990, life has become a lot more accessible for everyone–especially for people who are deaf or hearing impaired.
+The signs of accessibility are everywhere, if you know what you’re looking for.

-International Symbol of Access for Hearing Loss: if you see this sign posted at a business or public attraction, there are services available for the deaf or hearing impaired.
-Often, the International Symbol is used with text to indicate the type of hearing service provided.
-These assistive hearing services may include:
+Also referred to as the International Symbol for Deafness, this sign indicates there are devices or services available for the deaf or hearing impaired.
+This is the ADA's preferred symbol to advertise the availability of communication access for the hearing impaired.
+Often, the International Symbol is used with text to indicate the type of hearing service or device provided.
+These may include:

 There are numerous technologies, some which even pair with hearing aids.
-These make it easier for an individual with hearing loss to hear in a particular environment or circumstance.
+These make it easier for a person with hearing loss to hear in a particular environment or circumstance.

 While some attractions offer this service routinely, it’s always a good idea to check the website or call well in advance of your visit to make sure this service will be provided.
-Many amusement parks, such as Disneyland and Disney World, require a two week (minimum) advance notice to request sign language interpretation services.
-If you’re attending a live event, such as the theatre or a lecture, ask to be seated in the sign language audience section.
+Many amusement parks, such as Disneyland and Disney World, require advance notice to request sign language interpretation services.
+If you’re attending a live event, such as the theater or a lecture, ask to be seated in the sign language audience section.

 Also, make sure to indicate what language you speak so that the appropriate interpreter can be assigned.